Color Graphics Adapter: 160 × 100 16 color mode

 Character 221 of the CGA character set consists of a box occupying the entire left half of the character matrix.
 (Character 222 consists of a box occupying the entire right half.)

 Because each character can be assigned different foreground and background colors, it can be colored (for example) blue on the left (foreground color) and bright red on the right (background color).
 This can be reversed by swapping the foreground and background colors.

 Using either character 221 or 222, each half of each truncated character cell can thus be treated as an individual pixel—making 160 horizontal pixels available per line.
-Thus, pixels at 16 colors, with an aspect ratio of 1:1.2, are possible.
+Thus, pixels at 16 colors, with a pixel aspect ratio of 1:1.2, are possible.

 Although a roundabout way of achieving a 16-color graphics display, this works quite well and the mode is even mentioned (although not explained) in IBM's official hardware documentation.
 This mode was used as early as 1983 on the game Moon Bugs.

 More detail can be achieved in this mode by using other characters, combining ASCII art with the aforesaid technique.
 This was explored by Macrocom, Inc on two games: Icon: Quest for the Ring (released in 1984) and The Seven Spirits of Ra (released in 1987).